tpascarella/sr50/docs/equipment/apps.md

 # Apps

-## Credit Karma

-Credit Karma is my favorite app to keep track of my credit score, it has officially surpassed Mint in that category.
-It shows you your most up to date credit score, from both Equifax and TransUnion.
-It can also show you ways to possibly refinance loans for your house and car, which will increase your savings rate.
+These are the apps you should have on your phone.

 ## Your Checking Account App

 Any good checking account will come with an app.
 Download it.
 You probably have by now.

-## All Credit Card Company Apps
+## Credit Card Company Apps

 Every credit card you can get will have an app of some kind.
-Downlaod it.
-You probably have by now.
+Download the app for each one.

 ## Mint

-While this app isn't as useful as it has been in the past, it is still worth a download.
-Mint will compile all of your acounts onto one screen, which makes things really easy.
+While Mint isn't as useful as it has been in the past, it is still worth a download.
+Mint will compile all of your acounts onto one screen, which makes tracking all of them really simple.

+## Credit Karma

+Credit Karma is my favorite app to keep track of my credit score, it has officially surpassed Mint in that category.
+It shows you your most up to date credit score, from both Equifax and TransUnion.
+It can also show you offers to refinance loans for your house and car if that would be of benefit to you, which in turn will increase your savings rate.

+## AwardWallet

+AwardWallet is where you will store and track all of your travel rewards and points.
+It also lets you know when they are about to expire.

 ## Coinbase

 For the crypto savvy.
 I keep my Emergency Fund in USD Coin.

-## Venmo

-My favorite cash transferring app.
-I like it more than Cash App.
+## A Cash Transferring App

+My personal favorite is Venmo, but whatever you use is fine.

 >Increase Your Savings Rate